rickhohler/FileSystemKit/CHUNK_VS_FILE_ANALYSIS.md

 **Recommendation: Adopt Chunk-based APIs for all data access operations.**

 **Key Points:**
-1. ✅ Use `File` for metadata and file system structure
+1. ✅ Use `FileSystemEntry` for file metadata and file system structure (files only)
+2. ✅ Use `FileSystemFolder` for directory structure (directories only)
-2. ✅ Use `Chunk` for all data access operations
+3. ✅ Use `Chunk` for all data access operations
-3. ✅ Provide conversion methods between File and Chunk
+4. ✅ Provide conversion methods between FileSystemEntry and Chunk via `toChunk()`
-4. ✅ Keep backward compatibility during migration
+5. ✅ Keep backward compatibility during migration (typealiases provided)
-5. ✅ Enable streaming and remote storage support
+6. ✅ Enable streaming and remote storage support

 This architecture provides:
 - **Flexibility**: Works with any storage backend